JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 ## ANALYSIS OF THE SUBSYSTEM

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The team has chosen 3 sensors for testing that matches with the constraints list.
 We wanted each to be a different type of sensor output to test modularity and implement the necessary actions required within the software to model the functionality of both the Microcontroller, Interface, and Sensor Subsystems.
 All sensors chosen for experimentation are for detecting one of the 6 pollutants that the proposal has stated for data input.
-Note: All sensors that our team does not plan to order will have the quantity order number of 0 within the BOM.

 ### OZONE SENSOR (ANALOG VOLTAGE)

 #### Analysis of the MIKROE-2767 [4]:

-●	The MIKROE-2767 Ozone (O3) Gas Sensor is a quarter-sized PCB mounted with a MQ131 detector that has high sensitivity depending on the potentiometer.
-This sensor is able to detect the pollutant anywhere from 10‐1000 Part-Per-Million (ppm). {1},{7}
+1.& 7.-The MIKROE-2767 Ozone (O3) Gas Sensor is a quarter-sized PCB mounted with a MQ131 detector that has high sensitivity depending on the potentiometer.
+This sensor is able to detect the pollutant anywhere from 10‐1000 Part-Per-Million (ppm).

-●	The MIKROE-2767 is able to communicate with the microcontroller using SPI and UART.
-Thus, the sensor will be able to send data for the user to store. {3}
+3.-The MIKROE-2767 is able to communicate with the microcontroller using SPI and UART.
+Thus, the sensor will be able to send data for the user to store.

-●	The MIKROE-2767 has an input voltage range of 3.3V - 5V therefore, this particular sensor can be powered by both voltage supply options.
-Based on the Schematic (Schematic Reference!), the current computation is in the range of 5 uA - 33 uA. {5}
+5.-The MIKROE-2767 has an input voltage range of 3.3V - 5V therefore, this particular sensor can be powered by both voltage supply options.
+Based on the Schematic (Schematic Reference!), the current computation is in the range of 5 uA - 33 uA.

 ●	The UART source code can be seen in the Buildables of the Subsystem section within the document.
 (See Figure 2.)